-We carry out Home Visits prior to all children starting Nursery School (to be reinstated in 2022-23).
+We carry out Home Visits, wherever possible, prior to children starting Nursery School.
 As part of this visit your child's Key Person is able to discuss each child's individual needs, including any Special Educational Needs and Rights or Disabilities.

-All children must visit the Nursery School at least once with their parent(s)/ guardian(s) prior to starting.
-This visit will be arranged either at a New Parents Meeting in the term before your child starts at Nursery School or via the Office Staff in Reception.
-We encourage parents to visit more than once if they feel this necessary for settling their child, supporting families to feel happy and secure.
+All children must visit the Nursery School at least once with their parent or carer, prior to starting.
+This visit will be arranged either during the term before your child starts at Nursery School or at the beginning of the term your child starts.
+We encourage parents to be available to stay with their child during the settling in period, supporting children and families to feel happy and secure.

 When a child with SEN or a disability is moving on to their next school or setting we:

-- Support parents in visiting schools and understanding what choices are available to them. - Liaise with the receiving school's Headteacher, SENCo teacher and Teaching Assistant, as appropriate. - Arrange extra school visits prior to entry, supported by Nursery School staff if necessary. - Offer the opportunity for receiving staff to visit the child in Nursery School. - Provide assessment and records for the receiving school. - Review the child's Education, Health and Care Plan and SEND records as appropriate - inviting the receiving school to attend the final review meeting before the child's transfer.
+Support parents in visiting schools and understanding what choices are

+- available to them. - Liaise with the receiving school's Headteacher, SENCo teacher and Teaching Assistant, as appropriate. - Arrange extra school visits prior to entry, supported by Nursery School staff if necessary. - Offer the opportunity for receiving staff from new schools to visit the child in Nursery School. - Provide assessment and records for the receiving school. - Review the child's Education, Health and Care Plan and SEND records as appropriate.